 - Set up and copy configurations

 Data entities provide conceptual abstraction and encapsulation of underlying table schema that represent data concepts and functionalities.
 In Microsoft Dynamics AX 2012, most tables, like the Customer and Vendor tables, were de-normalized and split into multiple tables.
 This was beneficial from a database design point of view, but made it difficult for implementers and ISV's to use without a thorough understanding of the physical schema.
 Data entities were introduced as part of data management to be used as a layer of abstraction to easily understand by using business concepts.
-In previous versions of Microsoft Dynamics 365 for Finance and Operations, there were multiple ways to manage data, such as Microsoft Excel Add-ins, AIF, and DIXF.
+In previous versions there were multiple ways to manage data, such as Microsoft Excel Add-ins, AIF, and DIXF.
 The concept of data entities combines those different concepts into one.
 After data entities are created, you should be able to reuse them for an Excel Add-ins, import/export, or integration.
 The following table shows core data management scenarios.

 |Setup and copy configuration||